rackerlabs/deproxy/docs/handlers.rst

 HandlerContext's sendDefaultResponseHeaders field to false (it is true by default).
 This can be useful for testing how a proxy responds to a misbehaving origin server.
-Each of the following headers is added if it has not already been explicitly added by the hadnler, and subject to certain conditions (e.g., presence of a response body):
+Each of the following headers is added if it has not already been explicitly added by the handler, and subject to certain conditions (e.g., presence of a response body):

 - Server